AnserY/RDDL-domain-and-Instance/README.md

 # RDDL-domain-and-Instance
 RDDL (Relational Dynamic Influence Diagram Language) is used for specifying domains and instances in decision-theoretic planning problems, especially those with complex, structured, and dynamic environments.
 This repository provide an example of a simple RDDL domain and instance.
+Als, we use pyRDDLgym in order to create the environement and we implement a RL agent.